dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 9. If the app has app groups defined in its entitlements, add these groups to the **IntuneMAMSettings** dictionary under the `AppGroupIdentifiers` key as an array of strings.

-10. Download the [Azure Active Directory Authentication Library (ADAL) for Objective-C](https://github.com/AzureAD/azure-activedirectory-library-for-objc) from GitHub, then follow the [instructions](https://github.com/AzureAD/azure-activedirectory-library-for-objc/blob/master/README.md) on how to download ADAL using Git submodules or CocoaPods.

-  > [!NOTE]
-	> It is recommended that the app links with the latest/working version of ADAL.

-11. Include the `ADALiOSBundle.bundle` resource bundle in the project by dragging the resource bundle under **Copy Bundle Resources** within **Build Phases**.

-12. Use the `-force_load PATH_TO_ADAL_LIBRARY` linker option when you're linking to the library.

-    Add `-force_load {PATH_TO_LIB}/libADALiOS.a` to the project’s `OTHER_LDFLAGS` build configuration setting or **Other Linker Flags** in the UI. `PATH_TO_LIB` should be replaced with the location of the ADAL binaries.

-## Configure Azure Directory Authentication Library (ADAL)
+## Configure Azure Active Directory Authentication Library (ADAL)

-The Intune App SDK uses ADAL for its authentication and conditional launch scenarios.
+The Intune App SDK uses [Azure Active Directory Authentication Library](https://github.com/AzureAD/azure-activedirectory-library-for-objc) for its authentication and conditional launch scenarios.
 It also relies on ADAL to register the user identity with the MAM service for management without device enrollment scenarios.

 Typically, ADAL requires apps to register with Azure Active Directory (AAD) and get a unique ID (Client ID) and other identifiers, to guarantee the security of the tokens granted to the app.
 Unless otherwise specified, the Intune App SDK uses default registration values when it contacts Azure AD.